 To make matters worse, large ladders normally weigh between 50-75 lbs.
 That’s more weight than I’d be comfortable hanging from my garage ceiling.
 It’s also right at the maximum weight capacity for ceiling ladder storage solutions like storeyourboard’s double ladder ceiling rack.

 For heavy large ladders, the best solution is to store them on your garage walls themselves.

-Most of the ladder hooks and hangers I tested above could be used for ceiling storage.
+If you wanted to, you could use most of the ladder hooks and hangers I tested on your ceiling.
 The hook with the highest weight capacity was the Tornado L2000.
 Each hook could hold up to 70 lbs if secured directly into a wood stud.